 The Company received its rental income and management fee income from approximately 700 tenants.
-Revenue from top ten tenants accounted for 19.29% and 24% of the total revenue, for the year ended December 31, 2018 and 2017, respectively.
+Revenue from the top ten tenants accounted for 18.23% and 19.29% of total revenue for the year ended December 31, 2019 and 2018, respectively.
 No individual tenant's revenue accounts for more than 10% of the total revenue in both years.